qphi/auth-ms/README.md

 #Before using in prod
 - Be sure that run with TLS
 - Use a db to list all client app instead of mock
-- create register
+- Clear forgot-token as soon as used (from redis)
+- Use defaut img for forgot-password page
+- Allow upload file for back-office solution
+- Check MySQL injection
-- use POW, captcha, rate-limiter
+- use POW, captcha, rate-limiter, idempotency, client-side avoid multiples submit
 - use redis to cache userExists